convexengineering/gpkit/docs/source/installation.rst

   - You delete the ``.gpkit`` folder from your home directory
   - You see ``Could not load settings file.`` when importing GPkit, or
-  - ``Could not load MOSEK library: ImportError('$HOME/.gpkit/expopt.so not found.')`` To rebuild GPkit, do the following:
+  - ``Could not load MOSEK library: ImportError('$HOME/.gpkit/expopt.so not found.')`` To rebuild GPkit, first try running ``python -c "from gpkit.build import rebuild; rebuild()"``.
+If that doesn't work then try the following:
   - Run ``pip uninstall gpkit``
   - Run ``pip install --no-cache-dir --no-deps gpkit``
   - Run ``python -c "import gpkit.tests; gpkit.tests.run()"``